antoineprdhmm/antoineprdhmm.github.io/content/competitive-programming/advent_of_code_2025_day_9_part_2_explained.md

 +++
 title = "Advent of Code 2025 Day 9 Part 2 Explained - Movie Theater"
-description = "Detailled explaination of how I solved the part 2 of day 24 for AoC 2024, Crossed Wires, with a link to my Rust implementation." date = 2025-12-11
+description = "Detailled explaination of how I solved the part 2 of day 9 for AoC 2025, Movie Theater, with a link to my Rust implementation." date = 2025-12-11
 +++